argoproj/argo-cd/docs/user-guide/commands/argocd_admin_settings_rbac_validate.md

 Validates an RBAC policy for being syntactically correct.
-The policy must be a local file, and in either CSV or K8s ConfigMap format.
+The policy must be a local file or a K8s ConfigMap in the provided namespace, and in either CSV or K8s ConfigMap format.

 ```
-argocd admin settings rbac validate --policy-file=POLICYFILE [flags]
+argocd admin settings rbac validate --policy-file POLICYFILE [--namespace NAMESPACE] [flags]
 ```

 ### Options

 ```
   -h, --help                 help for validate
+      --namespace string     namespace to get argo rbac configmap from
       --policy-file string   path to the policy file to use
 ```